Gian Piero Ventura

 Gian Piero Ventura ([ˈdʒam ˈpjɛːro venˈtuːra]; born 14 January 1948) is an Italian football manager.

 His playing career as a midfielder was spent in the lower leagues, having not made the grade at Sampdoria, where he began his coaching career with the youth team in 1976.
 He debuted in Serie A with Cagliari in 1998, and also managed Udinese, Messina, Bari, Torino and Chievo in the top flight.

-Ventura was the manager of the Italy national football team from 2016 to 2017.
+Ventura was the manager of the Italy national team from 2016 to 2017.
 He was dismissed when they failed to qualify for the 2018 FIFA World Cup, their first absence from the tournament since 1958.

 Early years

 Ventura grew up playing in the Sampdoria youth system.
 Unable to land a place in the first team, he played almost exclusively in Serie D, with the exception of the 1970–71 season in Serie C with USD Enna, with whom he made nine appearances.